Lithill/Plant-Planner/README.md

 ### Future Features

+* Prevent users from adding a random string rather than an email
 * Add 'feeding' to the plant information.
 * Add email alerts, so that the user can get notifications when they need to water / feed plants.
 * Add ability for user to change their password